-are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance. are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 1%.
+The sub-fund does not promote a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.